 What vitamins can help with weight loss?

 In the context of at home exercise, vitamins can play a crucial role in giving your body the tools it needs to optimally exercise.
 Your muscles need the correct electrolytes and nutrients to work their best.
 Vitamins for energy and exercise include B vitamins, Magnesium, potassium and sodium chloride, among others.
-Each person’s needs vary depending on their individual lifestyle and diet (take our survey at Find Your Vous® to obtain your ideal combination).
+Each person’s needs vary depending on their individual lifestyle and diet (take our vitamin quiz to obtain your ideal combination in a custom all in one vitamin).
 Also, each person’s needs vary from day to day.
 On a day you are planning an at home exercise, you may want to Power Up™ with an extra dose of essential vitamins and electrolytes that help power your workout.

 As you embark on your weight loss program, do not be afraid to exercise.
 No effort is too small!
 Not only is exercise a crucial component to losing weight quickly, it is also a wonderful treatment for high cholesterol, high blood sugar, high blood pressure and low bone density (osteoporosis).